 Pat Fordonski has been teaching at Spring Brook since 2002.
 He started as a teacher’s assistant working in Mrs. Koebrich’s classroom when she taught fourth grade.
 He then taught third grade for six years.
 This is his fifth year teaching second grade.
 Pat received his Bachelor of Science in Education from Eastern Illinois University in 2001.
 A fun fact about the time Pat spent at Eastern is that he attended EIU when Tony Romo, the Dallas Cowboys quarterback, was at Eastern.
 He earned his Masters of Arts in Educational Administration in 2007 from Concordia University in River Forest, Illinois.
 Someday he has aspirations of becoming an Athletic Director.
 He currently lives in Aurora, Illinois.
 Pat has two younger sisters, one of which is a teacher in Naperville (District 203).
 Pat’s mom teaches Kindergarten and his dad started teaching Computer Aided Drafting and Architecture classes at Waubonsee Community College.
 Pat grew up in Geneva, Illinois and enjoys golfing, watching the Cubs play, swimming, reading and bowling in his free time.
 Pat’s favorite subject to teach is Math.
 He believes that everyone is different and unique in their own special ways.
 He enjoys making learning a fun process where everyone feels successful.

-The Second Grade reading curriculum is a based on a balanced literacy framework which involves each one of the following components on a daily basis:
+The ELA, English Language Arts, curriculum is based on a balanced literacy framework which involves each one of the following components on a daily basis:

 · Shared Reading